 Embed video and video URL

-If you want to publish your films in Mediaflow to other systems, such as external ones or social media, you can easily use an embed code or a video URL.
+If you want to publish your video in Mediaflow to other systems, such as external ones or social media, you can easily use an embed code or a video URL.

 If you use embed code, we recommend embedding with Javascript as it works better than iframe for accessibility customisation.
-Under the advanced settings, you can make settings to customise the code regarding autoplay, video title, play button, player language, etc.
+In the advanced settings, you can customise the code for autoplay, video title, play button, player language, etc.

 Files from Youtube and Vimeo

-We recommend storing your video files in Mediaflow to avoid adverts and suggestions for related videos and to comply with the Web Content Accessibility Guidelines consistently.
-Storing your files in Mediaflow also allows you to use our video player.
-An alternative to storing your video files in Mediaflow is to link them from Youtube or Vimeo.
-This solution is suitable if you want the option to view the video file together with other files in Mediaflow, for example, in a specific project.
+We recommend storing your video files in Mediaflow to avoid ads and related video suggestions, and to ensure consistent compliance with the Web Content Accessibility Guidelines.
+Saving your files in Mediaflow also enables you to use our video player.
+Alternatively, you can link your videos from YouTube or Vimeo.
+This option is useful if you want to view the video together with other files in Mediaflow, such as in a specific project.

-Under the Upload button, you can choose to add a video from an external source.
+Under the Add button, you can choose to add a video from an external source.
 The video file appears like other files in Mediaflow.
-You can watch the video and see information about it but not download it.
+You can watch the video and view information about it, but you won't be able to download it.
 This is because it is stored with YouTube or Vimeo, which is also why their players are used instead of the Mediaflow video player.

 Tip regarding storage